-Shareholder Approval
+Shareholder approval

-Shareholder approval for the issue of Shares under this Prospectus was obtained at the EGM, amongst other Resolutions.
+Shareholder approval for the issue of Shares and Options under this Prospectus will be sought at the EGM, amongst other Resolutions.

-For a comprehensive overview, please refer to details of all the Resolutions that were put to Shareholders at the EGM, as set out in Section 1.12 of this Prospectus.
+For a comprehensive overview, please refer to details of all the Resolutions that are being put to Shareholders at the EGM, as set out in Section 1.14 of this Prospectus.